MB-550/Database/README.md

 All the other functions work in a similar way to the add user function and display statistics function and should be easy to use.

+to exit the program go to the main menu and type e and press enter

 Credits:
 This prgram was authored by Makeel Bhikshu